Man0dya/Readme-Contribution-Graph-Generator/README.md

 5. **Enjoy your new readme animation**

-    - Go to your readme and you can see your bubble shooter readme animatio
+    - Go to your readme and you can see your bubble shooter readme animation

     - This will automatically update every day